xnhp/GraphGym/README.md

   - from `SBML` files
   - pre-generated `networkx` graphs given in `.npy` format
   - pre-generated `networkx` graphs given in `.gpickle` format
-* Integrate the soft modularity as a loss function
 * Add custom training modules (training loops)
   - additionally provide information of graph to loss function in order to compute modularity
   - do not train anything but invoke a baseline algorithm